vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Support Vector Machine.md

 A linear support vector machine is a linear classifier that aims to draw a boundary between a set of datapoints, based on a linear decision boundary and "[[Support Vectors]]".

+> *Note that support vector machines can be extended to [[Non-Linear Support Vector Machine]]s via the [[Kernel Trick]].*

-The goal of a support vector machine is to find the decision boundary that best separates the classes.
+The goal of a support vector machine is to find the line or hyper plane of a decision boundary that best separates the classes.

+> *In a 2-dimensional space, a line is suitable.
+In $n$ dimensional spaces, where $n > 2$, a hyperplane is needed.*

-We want to find the [[Support Vectors]] which correspond to the largest gap between the decision boundary and the datapoints by minimizing the [[Hinge Loss]].
+We want to find the [[Support Vectors]] which correspond to the largest gap[^1] between the decision boundary and the datapoints by minimizing the [[Hinge Loss]].

 The decision boundary is defined as $w \cdot x + b = 0$.